Optimized Score Transformation for Consistent Fair Classification: Empirical Evaluation

 Among the existing methods, reductions is the strongest and also the most versatile, handling all cases that FST does.
 However, it is an in-processing method and far more computationally expensive, requiring an average of nearly $30$ calls to the base classification algorithm compared to one for FSTpost, FSTbatch and two for FSTpre.
 Reductions also returns a randomized classifier, which may not be desirable in some applications.
+The other in-processing method shown in Figures~\ref{fig:adult_1}--\ref{fig:meps_1} is FC, which applies only to the LR-SP rows (it is not compatible with GBM).
+It was not able to substantially reduce unfairness, particularly on COMPAS and MEPS and possibly due to the larger dimensionality of those data sets.

-The post-processing methods \cite{kamiran2012,hardt2016} are not designed to output scores and hence are omitted from the score-based plots.
-Reject option \cite{kamiran2012} performs close to the best except on MEPS and at small unfairness values.
+The post-processing methods of \citet{kamiran2012,hardt2016} are not designed to output scores and hence are omitted from the score-based plots.
+Reject option \citep{kamiran2012} performs close to the best in many cases, but not on COMPAS-gender (Figure~\ref{fig:compas_1}) and MEPS (Figure~\ref{fig:meps_1}) and at small unfairness values.
 HPS is limited to EO, does not have a parameter to vary the trade-off, and is less competitive.
-WPP and the pre-processing methods of \cite{kamiranC2012}, massaging and reweighing, likewise do not have a trade-off parameter and are limited to SP.
-As also observed in \cite{agarwal2018}, massaging is often dominated by other methods while reweighing lies on the Pareto frontier but with substantial disparity.
-WPP results in low disparity but its Brier score or accuracy is sometimes less competitive.
-FC applies only to the LR-SP column and could not substantially reduce unfairness, possibly due to the larger feature dimension.
+WPP and the pre-processing methods of \citet{kamiranC2012}, massaging and reweighing, likewise do not have a trade-off parameter and are limited to SP.
+As also observed by \citet{agarwal2018}, massaging is often dominated by other methods while reweighing lies on the Pareto frontier but with substantial disparity.
+WPP results in low disparity but its classification performance (Brier score, AUC, or accuracy) is sometimes less competitive.

-\paragraph{Limitations} We caution the reader against some of the limitations of FST.
-First, the method inherently depends on well-calibrated classifiers that approximate $p_{Y\given X}$ and, if necessary, $p_{A|X}$ or $p_{A|X,Y}$.
-A poorly calibrated model (e.g., due lack of samples) may lead to transformed scores that do not achieve the target fairness criteria.
-Second, thresholding the transformed scores may have an adverse impact on fairness guarantees, as seen throughout Figures~\ref{fig:tradeoffs}--\ref{fig:tradeoffsFalse2}.
-Finally, like most pre- and post-processing methods, the score transformation found by the FST is vulnerable to distribution shifts between training and deployment.